 Garrett College's Alex Vargo commits to North Florida

 Apr.
-3—McHENRY — After beginning his college career in Division I, Garrett College standout Alex Vargo will return to college basketball's top level.
+4—McHENRY — After beginning his college career in Division I, Garrett College standout Alex Vargo will return to college basketball's top level.

-Vargo announced his commitment to the University of North Florida on Monday in a post on X.
+Vargo announced his commitment to the University of North Florida on Monday in a post on X, formerly Twitter.

 Vargo held offers from Morgan State and Mount St. Mary's.